The Lighthorsemen (film)

-The Lighthorsemen is a 1987 Australian war film about the men of a World War I light horse unit involved in Sinai and Palestine campaign's 1917 Battle of Beersheeba.
+The Lighthorsemen is a 1987 Australian war film about the men of a World War I light horse unit involved in Sinai and Palestine campaign's 1917 Battle of Beersheba.
 The film is based on a true story and most of the characters in the film were based on real people.
-(Elyne Mitchell wrote the novelization based on the screenplay.)
+(Elyne Mitchell wrote the novelisation based on the screenplay.)

 It follows in the wake of other Australian New Wave war films such as Breaker Morant (1980), Gallipoli (1981), and the 5-part TV series Anzacs (1985).
-Recurring themes of these films include the Australian identity, such as mateship and larrikinism, the loss of innocence in war, and also the continued coming of age of the Australian nation and its soldiers (the ANZAC spirit).
+Recurring themes of these films include the Australian identity, such as mateship and larrikinism, the loss of innocence in war, and also the continued coming of age of the Australian nation and its soldiers (the Anzac spirit).

 The film was directed by Simon Wincer, and several pieces of footage from the climactic scenes were re-used in the episode "Palestine, October 1917" of the television series The Young Indiana Jones Chronicles.
 This episode, which aired in 1993, likewise focuses on the Battle of Beersheeba, and was also directed by Wincer.

 Plot

-The film follows four Australian cavalrymen (Frank, Scotty, Chiller, and Tas) in Palestine in 1917, part of the 4th Light Horse Brigade of the British and Commonwealth forces.
-When Frank is wounded and later dies, he is replaced by Dave.
-Dave finds himself unable to fire his weapon in combat and is transferred to the Medical Corps, where he will not need to carry a weapon, but where he will still be exposed to the fighting.
+In 1917, four World War I Australian cavalrymen – Frank, Scotty, Chiller, and Tas – serve in Palestine as part of the 4th Light Horse Brigade, a unit of the British and Commonwealth forces.
+When Frank dies, he is replaced by Dave.
+Dave finds himself unable to fire his weapon in combat and is transferred to the Medical Corps, where he will not need to carry a weapon, but will still be exposed to the fighting.

 The British plan the capture of Beersheba.
-During an attack by Turkish cavalry, Major Richard Meinertzhagen deliberately leaves behind documents indicating that the attack on Beersheba will only be a diversion.
-The Australians leave for Beersheba, with limited water and supplies.
+During an attack by Turkish cavalry, Major Richard Meinertzhagen deliberately leaves behind documents that indicate the attack on Beersheba will only be a diversion.
+The Australians leave for Beersheba with limited water and supplies.
 They bombard the town and the 4,000 Turkish-German defenders prepare for an assault.
-However, the German military advisor, Reichert, believes it is a diversionary attack and advises the Turkish commander he does not need reinforcements.
-With time running out and water in short supply, the British command suspect any attack upon Beersheba will probably fail.
-However, the Australian commanders ask the British to send in the Australian Light Horse—the British consent to what they think is a suicide mission.
+However, the German military advisor, Reichert, believes it is a diversionary attack and advises the Turkish commander that he does not need reinforcements.
+With time running out and water in short supply, British commanders suspect any attack upon Beersheba will probably fail.
+The Australian commanders ask the British to send in the Australian Light Horse.
+The British consent to what they think is a suicide mission.